Carabao Cup final: Manchester City and Arsenal heading in opposite directions

 And all this was without City ever needing to touch top gear.

-Old Arsenal failings were exposed at the key points, summed up by defender Shkodran Mustafi's feeble contesting of Claudio Bravo's route-one and routine goal-kick with Sergio Aguerio.
+Old Arsenal failings were exposed at the key points, summed up by defender Shkodran Mustafi's feeble contesting of Claudio Bravo's route-one and routine goal-kick with Sergio Aguero.

 The German was left complaining almost out of sheer embarrassment that he had been fouled as the striker raced on to lift his finish over the exposed Ospina to break the deadlock after 18 minutes.